Configuring the Active Directory Domain Join Service Account

 3. The Organizational Units (OUs) that you intend to contain the Workspot Cloud Desktops and the Workspot servers must already be created

 The permissions for the service account need to be set at the correct point in the AD hierarchy.
 We recommend that the permissions are applied to each of the individual OUs you intend to use with Workspot.
-Eg. The Workspot Cloud Desktops OU and the Workspot Servers OU.
+For example, the Workspot Cloud Desktops OU and the Workspot Servers OU, if the two are separate.

 The permissions also require two different scopes.
-The first set are applied to “This object and all descendant objects”, and the second set are applied to “Descendent Computer objects”.
+The first is applied to “This object and all descendant objects”, and the second is applied to “Descendent Computer objects”.

 The effective permissions and scopes delegated to each OU for the Service Account are as follows: